drpalacios/snippets/README.md

 # snippets
-Resources for Spring 2022 Elements of Databases
+Resources for Elements of Databases course